psychowood/ng-torrent-ui/README.md

 ## Notes

-Current version is developed on the latest version of Chrome, with μTorrent 2.2.1 (build 25302).
+Current version is developed and tested on the latest version of Chrome, with μTorrent 2.2.1 (build 25302).
 Newer uTorrent versions will be supported at a later time, as for (possibly) other torrent applications.

 If, for dev purposes, you want to test the app from sources without installing in uTorrent, you need to run